freecores/xgate/README.txt

     a simple register test otherwise I expect it would pass.

 Testbench - Many of the failures while testing wait states were due to fixed
     delays coded in the testbench.
-As necessary delays were changed to be a function of a parameter that is based on the number of RAM wait states.
+As necessary, delays were changed to be a function of a parameter that is based on the number of RAM wait states.

 Doc - No change.